karavi1/Resonote/README.md

-Resonote (Research + Note + Resonance) is a research-focused, modular reading and reflection data-agnostic system designed to help you build intentional and critical reading habits, retain insights, and connect ideas across any field.
-Resonote encourages critical engagement by combining content ingestion, thoughtful curation, structured indexing, and lightweight reflection — with support for future expansion into knowledge graphs and external integrations.

 # Resonote
 Resonote (Research + Note + Resonance) is a research-focused, modular reading and reflection data-agnostic system designed to help you build intentional and critical reading habits, retain insights, and connect ideas across any field.
 Resonote encourages critical engagement by combining content ingestion, thoughtful curation, structured indexing, and lightweight reflection — with support for future expansion into knowledge graphs and external integrations.
 It will serve users to build effective, consistent reading habits and enhance memory, accuracy, and critical thinking.